SystemSpace/Compendium/compendium.rst

 Do you have any examples of Auroraic Echoing influencing Life media?
   I'm not sure, but I'm sure there are quite a few things in our media which were sent over by Auroraic Echoing, although I never really inspected what content.

+Is it possible for humans to manipulate Aurora in Life?
+  It's not supposed to be possible, but it can work.

 About LFE